f3ath/jessie/README.md

 - `value()`

 ## Data manipulation
-Each `Node` produced by the `.read()` method contains the `.pointer` property which is a valid [JSON Pointer] and can be used to alter the referenced value.
+Each `JsonPathMatch` produced by the `.read()` method contains the `.pointer` property which is a valid [JSON Pointer] and can be used to alter the referenced value.
 If you only need to manipulate JSON data, check out my [JSON Pointer implementation].

 ## User-defined functions
 The JSONPath parser may be extended by user-defined functions.
-The user-defined functions take precedence over the built-in ones which are specified by the standard.
+The user-defined functions take precedence over the built-in ones specified by the standard.
 Currently, only functions of 1 and 2 arguments are supported.

 To create your own function: